NadiaAlmutlak/NadiaAlmutlak.github.io/_pages/projects.md

 ---
 layout: page
-title: projects
+title: Projects
 permalink: /projects/
-description: A growing collection of your cool projects.
+description: Here's a collection of some of the projects I'm working on or I've worked on.
+Hover over each image for some details and click to learn more!
 ---

 {% for project in site.projects %}